soda-lmu/lmu-soda-knowledge-sharing-tutorials/Azure_Authentication/README.md

 ### See also

 These procedures make heavy use of the `azure.identity`-package.
-Go to Azure's [authorization documentation](https://learn.microsoft.com/en-us/azure/developer/python/sdk/authentication-overview) for additional details.
+Go to Azure's [authorization documentation](https://learn.microsoft.com/en-us/azure/developer/python/sdk/authentication-overview) and its [GitHub page](https://github.com/Azure/azure-sdk-for-python/tree/main/sdk/identity/azure-identity) for additional details.